readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

 there are some small optimizations and validations that will be in the final implementation.

+In the final implementation we will be using regular expressions to extract the parts from the URL.

 .. code-block:: python

    from readthedocs.projects.models import Project

    LANGUAGES = {"es", "en"}

    def pop_parts(path, n):
        if path[0] == '/':
           path  = path[1:]